-Many of Westchester County’s employers and building owners and managers are realizing that traffic congestion is a growing problem having negative impacts on the business community and our quality of life.
+Many of Westchester County’s employers, building owners and managers are realizing that traffic congestion is a growing problem, having negative impact on the business community and our quality of life.

 The Westchester County Department of Public Works and Transportation has developed Westchester’s Smart Commute program to alert both employers, building owners and managers and their employees and tenants of various strategies to increase the use of transit and other alternatives in order to help reduce drive-alone commuting.